AnkeNiedermaier/layer-handling-public/README.md

 - **Exporting** and **Editing** an existing layer file
 - **(Re)Import** of a layer file modified in Excel

-The Excel file used for this has to follow the provided scema to make sure that the PythonPart can use it when executed.
+The Excel file used for this purpose has to follow the provided schema to make sure that the PythonPart can read it when executed.

 ## Installation
 The PythonPart **LayerHandling** can be installed directly from the Plugin Manager in ALLPLAN.